Venom (character): Scorpion (Mac Gargan)

-Flash Thompson
+Agent Venom (Flash Thompson)

 On December 9, 2010, Marvel Comics announced a new "black ops" Venom owned by the government.
 This new Venom was featured in a new series called Venom in March 2011.
 The birth of the new Venom can be seen in The Amazing Spider-Man #654 in February 2011.
 On January 28, 2011, the identity of "black ops" Venom was revealed to be Flash Thompson.
 Flash is hired by the government to be a special agent wearing the Venom symbiote as part of Project Rebirth.
 Flash is only allowed to wear the suit for up to 48 hours, or risk a permanent bonding with the symbiote.
 Along with the alien, Flash is equipped with a "Multi-Gun" designed to change into any type of gun Flash needs.
 The Government is also equipped with a "kill switch" designed to take Flash out if he loses control.
 Flash rejects the kill switch and later joins the Secret Avengers, Thunderbolts, Guardians of the Galaxy, and even becomes appointed by the Klyntar a Space Knight.